 Weatherman, radio host, grandpa, road tripper

-Yes, the same guy you watch on “AM Kentucky” and “Midday Live” on WBKO each morning is the same guy on SAM 100.7 every weekday afternoon from 3-7pm.
+Yes, the same guy you’ve watched for 31 years on “AM Kentucky” and “Midday Live” on WBKO each morning is the same guy now on SAM 100.7 every weekday morning from 6-10 am.

 “I actually started in radio, then got into television,” Chris said.
 “This is all like a homecoming for me.
 Radio is where I started because of my passion for music.”